HS2 through Derbyshire may cost jobs, say county council

 It also added that commercial buildings would be lost in Renishaw and Long Eaton for the HS2 line to go through.

-HS2 Limited said it would look at any regeneration projects affected.'Enormous benefits'
+HS2 Limited said it would look at any regeneration projects affected.

 The government said thousands of jobs would be created during the multi-billion pound HS2 project.

 But Derbyshire County Council said the uncertainty of the scheme was displacing jobs and having a "severe" impact on job creation.